MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOSiteFileVersionBatchDeleteJob.md

 ## DESCRIPTION

-Cancels further processing of a file version batch trim job for a site collection.
-This will stop the ongoing version deletion trim job and no further deletions will happen.
+Stops further processing of site level trim job that is in-progress.

+Once the cmdlet executes successfully, all new asynchronous version deletion will be stopped.
 Stopping a trim job will not impact versions that have already been permanently deleted when the job was in progress.

 ## EXAMPLES